Which United Airlines Credit Card Offer Is Best: The MileagePlus Explorer vs. Club?

 Miles can outshine perks

+The MileagePlus® Explorer and Club rewards programs are very similar, but the club card has a slight edge.
 The rewards programs for the two United credit cards are extremely similar.
 The United MileagePlus® Club Card only has a slight edge.

 Both the United MileagePlus® Explorer and United MileagePlus®Club cards offer 2 miles per dollar spent on United ticket purchases.
 The United MileagePlus® Explorer Card offers 1 mile per dollar on everything else while the United MileagePlus® Club Card offers 1.5 miles per dollar on everything else.